 Their latency is too high for watching video content and gaming.
 The Plantronics BackBeat Go 810 have more latency issues than the average Bluetooth headphones.
 You’ll notice a delay between the video content and audio and this will get frustrating.
 However, some devices and apps seem to offer some sort of compensation, so you might not notice the delay as much, but it will still be there.
 You can use them wired to get rid of this delay.

 The Plantronics BackBeat Go 810 are decent, mixed usage over-ear headphones that set themselves apart by their great neutral audio reproduction.
 However, their ANC feature is lackluster, especially when compared to other models in their price range.
-If you want more options for your daily commute, look at our recommendations for the best noise cancelling over-ear headphones.
+If you want more options for your daily commute, look at our recommendations for the best noise cancelling headphones.
 See also our recommendations for the best wireless headphones and the best over-ear headphones.

 The Plantronics BackBeat Pro 2 and Plantronics BackBeat Go 810 are very similarly-designed headphones, but each performs better in different categories.
 The Pro 2 are more versatile since they have a better noise cancelling feature.
 They are also slightly more comfortable and feel like more high-end headphones due to their build quality.
 On the other hand, the Go 810 have great audio reproduction, without the overemphasized bass that the Pro 2 has.
 However, the Pro 2 can be used when charging and supports aptX-LL for minimal latency if you have the appropriate dongle.